dm0-/installer/README.md

   * :star: *Arch*, *CentOS*, *Fedora*, *Gentoo*, *openSUSE*, and *Ubuntu* support building UEFI binaries with Secure Boot signatures.

-**SELinux**:  The SELinux option will install the distro's targeted policy, label the file system accordingly, and enable SELinux enforcement on boot.
+**SELinux**:  The SELinux option will install the selected policy (targeted by default), label the file system accordingly, and enable SELinux enforcement on boot.

-  * :star: *CentOS* and *Fedora* support SELinux in enforcing mode.
+  * :star: *CentOS* and *Fedora* support the SELinux targeted policy in enforcing mode.
   * :construction: *Gentoo*, *openSUSE*, and *Ubuntu* support SELinux, but their policies are experimental and have issues, so they only run in permissive mode by default.
   * :fire: *Arch* does not support SELinux without major customization via AUR, which is not integrated into the build.